praneethnamburi/blender-ScriptViz/notes.md

 # Questions to guide development

 1. How to clean up the scene at the beginning of a script?
+      - This does the job in the command line: bpy.ops.wm.read_homefile()
 2. How to animate?
 3. Import meshes programatically from files
 4. Overlay maps as textures over the meshes
+5. How to assign object to a collection
+6. WTF is a depsgraph?

 - Try Chris Conlan's commands in the command window (to make sure they work in blender 2.8), and then using VScode
 - Also see what works and what doesn't work in VScode's debug mode